Asphalt is not Concrete!

 More on this subject in future blogs.

-References: The 2 research documents below provide detailed insight into the properties of asphalt.
+References: The research document below provides detailed insight into the properties of asphalt.

 It follows that one can not use expansion anchors in asphalt.
 Even if it held at first, the creep would loosen the anchors within hours.